ibm-cloud-docs/vmware-service/common/vcd-ops-guide.md

       * For **Scope**, leave the field empty.
    3. Click **SAVE**.

+#### Creating a route-based IPsec VPN against the VDC provider gateway over the public internet for {{site.data.keyword.vcf-aas}}
+{: #vcd-ops-guide-routebased-ipsec-vpn-provider}

+You can use the VMware Cloud Director tenant portal to autoconfigure a route-based IPsec VPN tunnel on a provider gateway.
+The configuration automatically creates an IPsec VPN tunnel, IP space uplink, and the associated BGP prefixes, maps, and neighbor in VMware Cloud Director.
+VMware Cloud Director uses IP spaces for defining the networks that are advertised through the IPsec VPN tunnel.

+Any edge gateway egress NAT rules take precedence.
+For example, if the edge gateway has a SNAT egress rule to send target traffic to a different location than the IPsec tunnel, that rule takes precedence and traffic does not use the IPsec tunnel.
+{: note}

+The following steps outline a validated process.
+Many different configurations work and depending on the remote side of the IPsec VPN tunnel, different configurations might be required.

+##### Step 1: Creating an IP Space
+{: #vcd-ops-guide-routebased-ipsec-vpn-provider-step1}

+1. From the left panel of the tenant portal, click **Networking**.
+2. At the top of the right panel, select **IP Spaces**.
+3. Click **New** at the top of the IP Spaces table.
+   1. For **General**, complete the following selections and click **NEXT**.
+      * For **Name** and **Description**, provide details that help to describe the VPN.
+   2. For **Network Topology**, complete the following selections and click **NEXT**.
+      * Select **Route Advertisement Allowed** to enable.
+      * Keep the **Default Autoconfiguration Rules** disabled.
+   3. For **Scope**, complete the following sections and click **NEXT**.
+      * For **Internal Scope**, enter the VDC network CIDR of the local VDC to share over the VPN.
+For example, `192.168.19.0/24`.
+      * For **External Scope**, enter the CIDR of the remote network to share over the VPN.
+For example, `192.168.47.0/24`.
+   4. For **IP Ranges**, complete the following sections and click **NEXT**.
+You can leave this field blank to share the complete network that is identified for internal scope or you can specify only to share a range in the internal scope.
+   5. For **IP Prefixes**, complete the following sections and click **NEXT**.
+You can leave this field blank to share the complete network that is identified for internal scope or you can specify to share the IP range in the prefix identified.
+   6. Review the settings for accuracy and click **FINISH**.

+##### Step 2: Creating the Provider Gateway IPsec VPN
+{: #vcd-ops-guide-routebased-ipsec-vpn-provider-step2}

+1. From the left panel of the tenant portal, click **Networking**.
+2. At the top of the right panel, select **Provider Gateways**.
+3. Click the provider gateway that is associated with te VDC.
+If you have multiple VDCs, complete the following steps to identify the correct provider gateway.
+   1. From the left panel of the tenant portal, click **Data Centers**.
+   2. From the **Virtual Data Center** details page, click the VDC where you want to create a provider gateway IPsec VPN.
+   3. From the left panel of the VDC, expand **Networking** and click **Edges**.
+   4. Under **Configuration** on the **Edge Gateway** details page, click **General**.
+Locate the **Provider Gateway** name.
+4. From the **Services** section, select **IPSec VPN**.
+5. Above the **IPSec VPN** table, click **AUTOCONFIGURE**.
+   * For **Name**, enter a description for the VPN.
+   * For **IP Space**, select the previously created IP Space entry from the dropdown.
+   * For **Remote Endpoint**, enter a public IP address from the remote end of the VPN.
+   * For **Local Endpoint**, enter an available and unused public IP address from the VDC.
+The public IP address must be allocated in IP Spaces Floating IPs.
+   * For **Pre-Shared Key**, enter a secure value.
+   * For **Local Tunnel Interface**, it is recommended to use the default value.
+Both sides of the VPN tunnel must use different values.
+For example, the local side uses `192.168.200.1/30` and the remote side uses `192.168.200.2/30`.
+   * For **Remote VTI Address**, enter the IP address that is used in the other side of the VPN tunnel.
+In most cases, the default value is best.
+For example, `192.168.200.2`.
+   * For **BGP Neighbor Remote AS Number**, enter a typical BGP number such as `65001`.
+You must provide different local and remote BGP numbers.
+   * For **BGP Neighbor Local AS Number**, enter a typical BGP number such as `65002`.
+You must provide different local and remote BGP numbers.
+6. Review the settings for accuracy and click **FINISH**.

 #### Creating a policy-based IPsec VPN against the VDC edge gateway over the public internet for {{site.data.keyword.vcf-aas}}
 {: #vcd-ops-guide-policybased-ipsec-vpn-vmaas}